 Marrakesh is Morocco's most popular destination for gay travellers.
 Same-sex couples usually have no problem when requesting a double bed in midrange and luxury accommodation.

-Unsurprisingly, there is no advertised 'gay' nightlife.
-Many of the ville nouvelle's European-style bars and clubs are part of a very discreet local gay-scene but as businesses can lose their alcohol licences if this becomes common knowledge, the scene can be very difficult to tap into.
+Unsurprisingly, there is no advertised 'gay' nightlife in the city.
+Many of the Ville Nouvelle's European-style bars and clubs are part of a very discreet local gay-scene, but as businesses can lose their alcohol licences if this becomes common knowledge, the scene can be very difficult to tap into.

 Lesbian travellers are far less likely to encounter any problems.